 Vega Tutorials

 These tutorials introduce you to common Vega specification patterns so you can start creating visualizations quickly and easily.
 Each tutorial uses a code example that demonstrates a particular Vega feature or pattern.
-The Getting Started with Vega tutorial covers basic Vega concepts and serves as the foundation for some of the tutorials that follow, and introduces you to the API for communication with the backend.
+The tutorial covers basic Vega concepts and serves as the foundation for some of the tutorials that follow, and introduces you to the API for communication with the backend.
 Other tutorials provide more in-depth information about specific Vega implementations.

 Use these tutorials to gain a better understanding of Vega by experimenting with them to create new visualizations on your own HEAVY.AI system and database.
-You can also Try Vega to make adjustments to Vega code and see real-time changes in charts.
+You can also to make adjustments to Vega code and see real-time changes in charts.

 Because the tutorials focus on the Vega specification, they use a simple client implementation that sends the render request to the HEAVY.AI server and handles the response: